-AN INVESTIGATION INTO THE FOUNDATIONS OF PRODUCTIVITY

-FOR

-BUSINESS, PROFESSIONAL AND FINANCIAL SERVICES

-IN

-WEST MIDLANDS COMBINED AUTHORITY AREA

-PRODUCTIVITY & SKILLS COMMISSION - SECTOR SPECIFIC ANALYSIS
+AN INVESTIGATION INTO THE FOUNDATIONS OF PRODUCTIVITY FOR BUSINESS, PROFESSIONAL AND FINANCIAL SERVICES IN WEST MIDLANDS COMBINED AUTHORITY AREA PRODUCTIVITY & SKILLS COMMISSION - SECTOR SPECIFIC ANALYSIS

-[SUBMISSION FOR WMCA BOARD - JUNE 2018]

-Economic Intelligence Unit
+JUNE 2018

-ABOUT THE RESEARCH TEAM
+THE RESEARCH TEAM

-The research team leading the deep-dive into the Business & Professional Services Sector on behalf of the WMCA Productivity & Skills Commission comprised:
+The research team leading the deep-dive into the Business, Professional and Financial Services Sector on behalf of the WMCA Productivity & Skills Commission comprised:

-IAN BARNES - SECTOR LEAD REPRESENTATIVE FOR BUSINESS & PROFESSIONAL SERVICES SECTOR FOR WMCA PRODUCTIVITY & SKILLS COMMISSION

-Ian is an experienced international tax partner at Deloitte who lead the Midlands Tax practice (c.270 people) and also has a wider leadership role on the UK Tax Executive as Head of Regions Tax.
-Ian is also the Chair of Business Professional Services Birmingham (BPS) organisation representing the professional services sector in the West Midlands, which includes the sector champion role for the Greater Birmingham and Solihull Local Enterprise Partnership involving leading on shaping business support and response to national and local growth strategies.
+IAN BARNES - SECTOR LEAD REPRESENTATIVE FOR BUSINESS, PROFESSIONAL AND FINANCIAL SERVICES SECTOR FOR WMCA PRODUCTIVITY & SKILLS COMMISSION lan is an experienced international tax partner at Deloitte who leads the Midlands tax practice (c.270 people) and also has a wider leadership role on the UK Tax Executive as head of regions tax.
+Ian is also the chair of Business Professional Services Birmingham (BPS) organisation representing the professional services sector in the West Midlands, which includes the sector champion role for the Greater Birmingham and Solihull Local Enterprise Partnership involving leading on shaping business support and response to national and local growth strategies.